 - Enter the Client secret expiry date, this should match the expiry date specified when creating the client secret.
 See Update Client Secret for further details.

 - Click Continue to display the Validate Connection Settings page.

-You need to connect with your Azure AD credentials to validate your connection settings.
+You need to connect with your Entra ID credentials to validate your connection settings.

-- On the Validate Connection Settings page, click Validate Settings to access your organization's sign-in page via a new tab, enter your Azure AD credentials and proceed to sign-in.
+- On the Validate Connection Settings page, click Validate Settings to access your organization's sign-in page via a new tab, enter your Entra ID credentials and proceed to sign-in.
 If you are already signed in credentials are not required and the validation takes place automatically, so make sure you are signed in to the account you want to authenticate.

 You will receive a confirmation screen if login is successful.

 - Return to this tab (Validate Connection Settings).